Azurdix/MicrobiomeHeatMap/ReadmePLZ.md

-Hello and welcome!
-This directory contains four scripts related to microbiome heatmap generation.

-Early versions:
-The first two scripts (MicrobiomeHeatMap_*) represent early versions developed during my learning phase of the metagenomic analysis pipeline.
-They produce valid heatmaps and were useful for initial exploration and visualization of the data.

-Updated scripts:
-The newer scripts (Make_Heatmaps_*) were developed after refining the analytical approach.
-Why the update?

-During the analysis, it became clear that outputs from the QIIME2 workflow still contain a substantial amount of ambiguous or uninformative taxa, such as:

-uncultured
-unclassified
-incertae sedis
-subgroup / environmental group / terrestrial group etc. technical labels (e.g. d__Bacteria_X, d_Subgroup_Y)

-These entries introduce noise and can obscure biological interpretation.
-The updated scripts address this by applying an additional post-processing filtering step, removing ambiguous taxa that remain after standard QIIME2 processing.

-Key improvements
-- Additional taxonomic filtering
-   Removes ambiguous and low-informative taxa to improve biological clarity.
-- Relative abundance scaling (% read abundance)
-   Data are converted to percentages and visualized on a log10 scale.
-- Improved legend design
-   Uses interpretable abundance levels:
-    0.01, 0.10, 1.00, 10.00 (%)
-- Non-symmetric color scale
-   Better reflects the structure of metagenomic data (which are inherently skewed).
-- Flexible top-N selection
-   Users can define how many top taxa (families or genera) are included.
-- Improved visualization aesthetics
-   More consistent layout, annotation, and readability.

-Current status:
-The updated scripts represent the recommended workflow for generating publication-ready heatmaps.
-Further refinements may be introduced in the future, but the current version is considered stable and complete.
+# Microbiome Heatmaps

+Welcome!

+This directory contains five scripts for generating microbiome heatmaps.

+## Overview

+The scripts in this folder reflect three stages of development.

+### Early versions

+The first two scripts (`MicrobiomeHeatMap_*`) are earlier versions developed during the initial stage of building and learning the metagenomic analysis workflow.
+They generate valid heatmaps and were useful for preliminary data exploration, visualization, and testing of the pipeline.

+### Updated versions

+The newer scripts (`Make_Heatmaps_*`) were developed after refining the analytical workflow and improving the biological interpretability of the results.
+These scripts are currently the **recommended versions** for generating publication-ready heatmaps.

+### Core Microbiome Version

+The very last script, **`CoreMicrobiome`**, introduces additional filtering levels beyond those used in the standard heatmap workflow.

+## Why were the scripts updated?

+During the analysis, it became clear that QIIME2-derived outputs may still contain a substantial number of ambiguous or low-informative taxa, such as:

+- `uncultured`
+- `unclassified`
+- `incertae sedis`
+- `subgroup`, `environmental group`, `terrestrial group`, etc.
+- technical placeholder labels such as `d__Bacteria_X` or `d__Subgroup_Y`

+Such entries introduce noise and may obscure biological interpretation.
+To address this, the updated scripts include an additional post-processing filtering step that removes ambiguous taxa still present after the standard QIIME2 workflow.

+---

+## Key Improvements in the Updated Scripts

+- **Additional taxonomic filtering**
+  Removes ambiguous and low-informative taxa to improve clarity and biological interpretability.

+- **Relative abundance scaling (% read abundance)**
+  Converts data to relative abundance values expressed as percentages and visualizes them on a log10 scale.

+- **Improved legend design**
+  Uses more interpretable abundance levels:
+  - `0.01`
+  - `0.10`
+  - `1.00`
+  - `10.00` (%)

+- **Non-symmetric color scale**
+  Better reflects the strongly skewed structure of microbiome data.

+- **Flexible top-N selection**
+  Allows the user to define how many of the most abundant taxa (families or genera) are included in the final heatmap.

+- **Improved visualization aesthetics**
+  Provides a more consistent layout, clearer annotation, and improved readability.

+---

+## Current Status

+The updated scripts represent the currently recommended workflow for generating publication-ready microbiome heatmaps.

+Further refinements may be introduced in the future, but the current versions are considered stable, complete, and suitable for final analyses.